datasciencecampus/pprl_toolkit/README.md

 - The workload **operator** sets up and runs the Confidential Space virtual machine, which uses the Docker image to perform the record linkage.

-We have set up `pprl_toolkit` to allow any configuration of these roles among users.
+We have set up the PPRL Toolkit to allow any configuration of these roles among users.
 You could do it all yourself, split the workload roles between two data owning-parties, or ask a trusted third party to maintain the workload.